Ekenäs Church

-Ekenäs Church (Swedish: Ekenäs kyrka, Finnish: Tammisaaren kirkko) is a 17th century neoclassical stone church located in Ekenäs in the Finnish town of Raseborg.
-The construction of the church was started in 1651 and carried out to the 1670s.
-The initiative to build a stone church in Ekenäs came from earl Gustaf Adolf Leijonhufvud but it is unknown who designed the original baroque church.
+Ekenäs Church (Swedish: Ekenäs kyrka, Finnish: Tammisaaren kirkko) is a 17th-century neoclassical stone church located in Ekenäs in the Finnish town of Raseborg.
+Construction began in 1651 and continued into the 1670s.
+The initiative to build a stone church in Ekenäs came from earl Gustaf Adolf Leijonhufvud but the designer of the original Baroque church is unknown.

 Ekenäs Church was ravaged by fire in 1821 and renovated by architect Charles Bassi between 1839 and 1842.
 The appearance of the church we see nowadays is designed by Bassi.
 There are seats for 560 people in Ekenäs Church.

 Ekenäs Church is used by the Swedish-speaking parish of Ekenäs (Ekenäsnejdens svenska församling) which is part of Diocese of Borgå in the Evangelical Lutheran Church of Finland.

 History

-In 1546 king Gustav Vasa of Sweden grants Ekenäs a right to become a town.
+In 1546, king Gustav Vasa of Sweden grants Ekenäs the right to become a town.

-In 1589 earl Axel Leijonhufvud starts constructing a small wooden church in Ekenäs.
+In 1589, earl Axel Leijonhufvud starts constructing a small wooden church in Ekenäs.

-In 1600 Axel Leijonhufvud's younger brother Moritz Leijonhufvud completes the construction of the wooden church.
-Interest towards a stone church raises during the 17th century.
+In 1600, Axel Leijonhufvud's younger brother Moritz Leijonhufvud completes the construction of the wooden church.
+Interest in a stone church increases during the 17th century.

-In 1651 the construction of a stone church starts by the initiative of earl Gustaf Adolf Leijonhufvud.
-A memorial plate depicting earl Leijonhufvud and his wife Christina Catharina la Gardie is still to be seen on the outer wall of the church.
+In 1651, the construction of a stone church starts by the initiative of earl Gustaf Adolf Leijonhufvud.
+This same year, he dies due to wounds sustained in the Thirty Years' War.
+A memorial plate depicting earl Leijonhufvud and his wife Christina Catharina la Gardie can still be seen on the outer wall of the church.

-In 1651 earl Leijonhufvud dies due to the wounds he got during the Thirty Years' War.